miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Some monsters that you meet will be pleased to join your forces.
 Others will be hostile to you and perhaps hostile to the other settlements.
-Note that you may tolerate the existence of minor pests such as an old crazy cyclops.
-You must wipe out all the major forces on the tribes strip.
+You may tolerate the existence of minor pests such as a no-account bandit lair, but you must wipe out all the major forces on the tribes strip.
 There are some monsters such as dragons that may die when they invade you.
 You will normally need to go on the offensive at some point by forming a team and controlling a minion directly to kill all your